dev-ransom/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Create a script that creates a directory named my_first_directory in the /tmp/ directory 7-movethatfile - mv /tmp/ betty /tmp/my_first_directory
-* Move the file betty from /tmp/ to /tmp/my_first_directory
+* Move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete - rm /tmp/my_first_directory
+Delete the file betty.

+The file betty is in /tmp/my_first_directory